Scripture Reference: Genesis 39-41

 “Tell me your dreams,” Joseph said.
 “God will help me tell you what the dreams mean.”

 The cupbearer had dreamed about a grapevine with three branches.
 In the dream, the cupbearer squeezed grape juice into a cup for Pharaoh.
 Joseph was happy to tell him that this meant that in three days, the Pharaoh would let him out of prison and ask him to come back to work.

 “When that happens”, Joseph requested, “please remember to tell Pharaoh about me.”

 The baker dreamed about three baskets on his head.
-The top one was full of the bread and cakes that he had baked for Pharaoh.
-A he was carrying the baskets birds came and ate all of the breads and cakes.
-Joseph was sorry to tell him this meant that in three days the Pharaoh would have him put to death by hanging.
-After he died the birds would eat his body.
+The top was full of the bread and cakes he had baked for Pharaoh.
+He was carrying the baskets, and the birds ate all the breads and cakes.
+Joseph was sorry to tell him this meant that the Pharaoh would have him put to death by hanging in three days.
+After he died, the birds would eat his body.
 The baker was very worried.

-Two years passed and the cupbearer forgot about Joseph.
+Two years passed, and the cupbearer forgot about Joseph.
 One night the Pharaoh had a dream.
 He really wanted someone to tell him what it meant.
-He called together all of his advisors and told them his dream.
-Even though they were magicians and the wisest men in Egypt they did not know what the dream meant.
+He called together all of his advisors and told them about his dream.
+Even though they were magicians and the wisest men in Egypt, they did not know what the dream meant.

 And that is when the cupbearer finally remembered Joseph.
 He told Pharaoh how Joseph had correctly interpreted his dream and that of the baker.

-Then, I dreamed of seven full and good heads of grain that sprouted .
-Seven thin and scorched heads of grain then sprouted and swallowed al of the fat heads of grain.”
+Then, I dreamed of seven full and good heads of grain that sprouted.
+Seven thin and scorched heads of grain then sprouted and swallowed all of the fat heads of grain.”